mshwery/minimalist-api/README.md

 To run migrations: `npm run migrate` or `npm run migrate:dev` (also runs the build, which is where typeorm's cli is looking for new migrations).

-Migrations are automatically run during test setup in order to drop the schema and start with a fresh database for every test run.
+Because the tests rely on actually interacting with a database, we have a separate test db where we run migrations automatically run during test setup in order to drop the schema and start with a fresh database for every test run.
 You may need to take special consideration for cleaning up any data you create in a test suite, directly so not to impact other tests that may break due to cross contamination. (`TODO: consider safely resetting the entire db with every test`)

 ### NPM commands